CoolHandSquid/HackTricks-Automatic-Commands/README.md

 Example: whoami &&&& id &&&& ifconfig will open three tabs and run the desired command in each. &&&& is useful if you initially run multiple separate commands every time you see a specific port open.

 ?
 "?" is for sending a question to the user.
-The responce will be set to a numbered variable.
+The response will be set to a numbered variable.
-You can send multiple lines of questions for multiple variables.
+You can send multiple lines of questions for numerous variables.
 Example:
 ?What is the location of the wp-login.php?
 Example: /Yeet/cannon/wp-login.php ?What is a known password you would like to brute force?